lionel-panhaleux/krcg-static/README.md

 done
 ```

-Depending on how they generate the files, those can come up with large block borders, in this case, do this instead:
+Depending on how they generate the files, those can come up with large block borders (400x544), in this case, do this:

 ```shell
 for f in incoming/*(.); do \